danielturek/automated-blocking-examples/README.md

 # automated-blocking-examples
-Example scripts for automated parameter blocking for efficient MCMC sampling
+Scripts for reproducing examples of automated parameter blocking for efficient MCMC sampling.

+R scripts for all analyses appear in the runscripts directory.